rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ].
 ```

+### Day 2 operations - Rotate signing key

+When UAA rotates the signing key we need to reconfigure RabbitMQ with that key.
+We don't need to edit the configuration and restart RabbitMQ.

+Instead, thru the `rabbitmqctl add_uaa_key` command we can add more keys.
+This is more or less what could happen.

+1. UAA starts up with a signing key called "key-1"
+2. We configure RabbitMQ with the signing key "key-1" following the procedure explained in the previous section
+3. RabbitMQ starts
+4. An application obtains a token from UAA signed with that "key-1" signing key and connects to RabbitMQ using the token
+5. RabbitMQ can validate it because it has the signing key
+6. UAA rotates the signing key.
+It has a new key "key-2"
+7. An application obtains a new token from UAA.
+This time it is signed using "key-2".
+The application connect to RabbitMQ using the new token
+8. RabbitMQ fails to validate it because it does not have "key-2" signing key.
+[Later]() on we will see how RabbitMQ finds out the signing key name for the JWT
+9. We add the new signing key via the `rabbitmqctl` command
+10. This time RabbitMQ can validate tokens signed with "key-2"

+One way to keep RabbitMQ up-to-date is to periodically check with [token keys endpoint](https://docs.cloudfoundry.org/api/uaa/version/4.28.0/index.html#token-keys) (using the `E-tag` header).
+When the list of active tokens key has changed, we retrieve them and add them using `rabbitmqctl add_uaa_key`.

 #### Start RabbitMQ Server

 We are going to launch RabbitMQ using 3.8 of the [official docker image](https://hub.docker.com/_/rabbitmq) but with